* China shares hit 21-month high on return from holiday

 * Graphic: World FX rates in 2017 http://tmsnrt.rs/2egbfVh

 European shares rose.
 The pan-European STOXX 600 index added 0.2 percent and Germany's DAX touched an all-time high after data showing industrial output far overshot forecasts.
-The DAX later gave up its gains.

 "Some of the uncertainty has been reduced -- the tone from Puigdemont has become more conciliatory and (Spain's Prime Minister Mariano) Rajoy has also stepped back," said Peter Chatwell, head of euro rates strategy at Mizuho.

 Spain's 10-year government bond yield was down 6.5 basis points at 1.65 percent.
 The IBEX stock index rose 0.8 percent, outperforming the rest of Europe.

 On their first day of trade after a week-long holiday, Chinese blue-chip stocks touched their highest levels since late 2015, partly in a delayed reaction to a targeted cut in the amount of cash some banks must hold in reserve bank announced a week ago.

 That outweighed data on Monday showing activity in China's service sector grew in September at its slowest since December 2015.

 MSCI's broadest index of Asia-Pacific shares outside Japan reversed course as European trade began and were last down 0.1 percent, having rebounded by 1.7 percent last week.